Australian Information Industry Association

 Special Interest Groups (SIGs)

 Special Interest Groups (SIGs) are run by members for members and have been an important part of the AIIA for many years.
 SIGs enable our members to grow their markets and their future leaders, actively engaging with like-minded organisations in their area of interest, connecting with other AIIA members, and broadening their networks and contacts.

-Details of our SIGs are listed according to their categories:
+Details of our SIGs are listed as follows: